Are jeans part of an acceptable job interview outfit?

 The answer?
 It's best to err on the side of caution.
 The answer isn't always cut and dry, but jeans are generally never appropriate interview attire, even if you're a student, you're applying for a part-time or hourly wage job, or you're interviewing with a tech company.

-It's true that you don't want to show up in a suit for your interview if everyone else in the office is wearing business casual or jeans, but you also don't want to give off the impression that you're too laid back or don't care enough by underdressing.
+It's true that you don't want to show up in a suit and tie for your interview if everyone else in the office is wearing business casual or jeans, but you also don't want to give off the impression that you're too laid back or don't care enough by underdressing.

-What should acceptable interview attire look like?
+What should acceptable job interview attire look like?

 While some individuals may still land the job even if they wear jeans, why risk it?
 Unless you're explicitly asked to wear jeans, choose to go with business casual attire when interviewing with an organization that has a more laid-back dress code.
 In doing so, you will be setting yourself up to make a good first impression without worrying about whether or not you're underdressed.